JetBrains/resharper-fsharp/README.md

 Note that the public CI server is not set up at this point but it's going to be available shortly.

-The project currently lacks a solid test suite.
-There's currently no requirement to add new tests, but as soon as more functionality is covered, adding new tests along with code changes will become necessary for a PR to be accepted.

 We suggest that you read docs on the two SDKs that this plugin uses:

 * [ReSharper SDK](https://www.jetbrains.com/help/resharper/sdk/README.html)